beathvn/mastering-python/README.md

 ## Docker
 If you build a lot of docker images you need to make sure that you clean them also.
 Here are some useful commands
+* **free up space**
     * `docker system df`: lets you see how much space is used by images, containers and volumes
+    * `docker system prune -a`: removes all images, containers and volumes that are not used
     * `docker images`: shows all images
     * `docker rmi IMAGE_ID`: removes the image with the given id
     * `docker rm CONTAINER_ID`: removes the container with the given id
     * `docker image prune`: removes all dangling images
     * `docker builder prune`: removes the build cache of all images
         * `docker builder prune --all`: removes all the build cache, even the ones that are still used by images
         * `docker builder prune --filter until=24h`: removes build cache older than 24 hours
+    * **docker volumes** this is also used by docker-in-docker
+        * `docker volume ls`: lists the volumes
+        * `docker volume rm VOLUME_NAME`: removes the volume

 ## Terminal
 Using oh-my-zsh to use the different plugins.
 These are some useful plugins.
 You need to clone the repo with the provided command and then add it to the `.zshrc` file.
 To do this use `nano ~/.zshrc`.